lande26/LandeMon/README.md

-# LandeMon - A Movie Application
+# Maxflix - A Movie Application